Learn how to make delicious and flavorful vegetable sambar in the traditional way.

 There is one more variation with this masala, a spice paste with chilies, coriander seeds, peppercorns and coconut used for arachuvitta samabar literally meaning sambar with fresh ground spices.
 This version is mostly made for special occasions.

-Traditionally south Indian sambar recipe is made with tuvar dal or arhar dal only.
+Traditionally south Indian sambar recipe is made with fresh tuvar dal or tur dal or arhar dal only.
 I mean the authentic recipe calls for only tuvar dal.

 However there are many variations with this recipe made in restaurants, wedding feasts etc. Usually when making in high volume such as restaurants or for wedding feasts, a mix of tuvar dal and masoor dal (pink lentils ) to cut the cost.